`

 To be able to use Interchange and individually configured Pipeline Stacks, the Interchange component must be installed via the Cineware installation program (see installation instructions).

 This installation automatically ensures that the required Pipeline Stacks are automatically added for the Interchange Engine in the Unreal Engine (as Cineware Pipeline Stack).
-You therefore do not need to do anything else to import a C4D file via File > Import into Level.
+You therefore do not need to do anything else to import a C4D file via File > Import into Level or by dragging it onto the Content Browser.

 The following explanations therefore only explain in general terms how you can add the Cineware pipelines to stacks if you want to configure individual stacks.